jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 ---
-title: "A Duel for the win."
+title: "A duel for the win."
 date: 2025-08-19
 lastmod: 2025-08-19
 tags: ["Reinforcement Learning", "Research Practice"]